-- Ceres as a primary regional service centre's growth outlook is strengthened by the proposed R45 000 000, 00 Agri-Park development that will be developed within the next five (5) years and as having a strong agricultural sector.
-According to Witzenberg Municipality, the agricultural sector economy located within the Warm & Koue Bokkeveld are going to grow with 20-30% within the next five years.
+2.3.1.1 Ceres as a primary regional service centre's growth outlook is strengthened by having a strong and potentially agricultural growing sector According to Witzenberg Municipality, the agricultural sector economy located within the Warm & Koue Bokkeveld are going to grow with 20-30% within the next five years.
 Farmers have planted new orchards etc. that will produce fruit within the mentioned period.
 The challenge for the municipality is the provision of adequate services and possible industrial land for cold storage facilities.
 The town of Ceres is further constrained by a lack of land for urban expansion.
-The expansion of the agricultural industry and in-migration must be monitored as can be seen from the high population growth percentages. - The Growth Potential Study (2013) determined growth potential for municipalities and towns in the Cape Winelands district based on assessing five thematic indices, namely: human capital, infrastructure availability, economy, physical attributes, and institutional capacity.
+The expansion of the agricultural industry and in-migration must be monitored as can be seen from the high population growth percentages.

+2.3.1.2 The Growth Potential Study (2013) determined growth potential for municipalities and towns in the Cape Winelands district based on assessing five thematic indices, namely: human capital, infrastructure availability, economy, physical attributes, and institutional capacity.
 Municipalities must assess settlements individually and consider strengths and weaknesses in terms of the thematic indices.
-The latter will potentially highlight opportunities for investment. - Stellenbosch, Paarl and Wellington are located within the functional metro economy of Cape Town.
-These towns function more as an extension of the metropolitan area, people live in the metro and work and make use of services in these towns and vice versa.
+The latter will potentially highlight opportunities for investment.

+2.3.1.3 Stellenbosch, Paarl and Wellington are located within the functional metro economy of Cape Town.
+These towns' function more as an extension of the metropolitan area, people live in the metro and work and make use of services in these towns and vice versa.
 The economic growth outlook will therefor always remain positive although the long-term impact of a "drying" Cape Winelands region is not known at this stage.